MystenLabs/snowreads/README.md

 These scripts were developed during different stages of publishing Snowreads and during different designs.
 Many of them might be out-dated.

-- <span>append-abs-json.sh</span>: Appends blob-id and pdf-size to a metadata.json file
 - calc-size.js: Calculates the size of paper categories and edits papers.json to include this information
 - check-license.ts: Checks that the license of a paper is among some creative-commons one.
 - collection-size.ts: Similar to calc-size.js but for collections.
-- combine-datacite-arxiv.ts: Merges files created with [metadata-mashup](#metadata-mashup) into a single json.
-- combine-oai.ts: Merges output of the above script with `oai-metadata.json`.
 - parse-category.ts: "Renames" arXiv encoded category to a human readable name. eg. corr -> Computing Research Repository
-- <span>pre-publish.</span>sh: Unpacks arXiv pdfs downloaded from [S3](https://info.arxiv.org/help/bulk_data_s3.html) and uploads papers with a creative-commons license.
-Outdated.
-- remove-duplicate-papers.ts: Removes duplicate entries from `app/public/papers.json` in case of miss-handling.
-- <span>store.sh</span>: Stores papers to Walrus
-- trim-metadata.js: Removes metadata from papers not having a pdf in `PDF_DIR`.
 - <span>untar-check.sh</span>: Unpacks papers downloaded from [arXiv S3 buckets](https://info.arxiv.org/help/bulk_data_s3.html) and keeps papers with a creative-commons license.

-### add-paper

-CLI app to add a new paper to a Snowreads collection.
-Edits app/public/papers.json, app/public/collections.json and creates the paper-metadata json file.

-Does not include uploading the paper and its metadata to Walrus.

-### abs-indexer

-Calculates the blob-id of the paper metadata jsons and produces index.json linking paper arxiv-id to its metadata blob-id.

-### metadata-mashup

-Calls [arXiv metadata API](https://info.arxiv.org/help/api/index.html) and [DataCite API](https://support.datacite.org/docs/api) to collect paper metadata.

 ### healthcheck

 Manual tests for checking paper and paper-metadata availability and correctness.

-### prebuilt

-Converts `app/public/index.json` to a walrus-site `ws-resources.json`: `prebuilt` property in order to facilitate fetching arxiv-metadata by url. 🚧 WIP 🚧

 ## Note

 Ensure that you have reviewed the Walrus documentation for details on usage, setup, and configuration: [Walrus Setup Guide](https://docs.walrus.site/usage/setup.html).